WayneMRoseberry/WayneMRoseberry.github.io/_posts/2024-02-01-Developer-as-tester-advantages-I-never-had-as-a-tester.markdown

 ----------------------------------------------------------
-Let's pretend that as a team we are building out the acceptance suite, and I offer an analysis of the different kinds of object relationships can exist in a data schema.
+Let's pretend that as a team we are building out the acceptance suite, and I offer an analysis of the different kinds of object relationships that can exist in a data schema.
 I present a test strategy with samples of all the different types of schema I want to use in the testing.

 I raise an issue: